New Years Deals:

 Tilt-back

-Tilt-back is a safety feature in which the wheel begins to tilt the pedals backward at higher speeds to warn the rider and prevent him or her from leaning more forward.
-While it is possible to lean more and try to gain momentum, doing so may be dangerous because you may overpower the wheel.
+Tilt-back is a safety feature in which the wheel begins to tilt the pedals backward at higher speeds to warn the rider and prevent them from leaning more forward.
+While it is possible to rely more on and try to gain momentum, doing so may be dangerous because you may overpower the wheel.
 Most wheels have this (many wheels allow the user to adjust the tilt-back speeds with an app), but some older wheels do not.

 EUC Components (electricunicycle.org)

-At a high level, an EUC comprises four parts: a tire/pedal assembly with a motor in the hub, a mainboard, a battery or batteries, and the shell that holds everything together.
+At a high level, a EUC comprises four parts: a tire/pedal assembly with a motor in the hub, a mainboard, a battery or batteries, and the shell that holds everything together.

 Electric Unicycle Battery

-A battery is a component of a unicycle that stores energy to power the motor and the electronics.
-Most wheels use a battery pack made of lithium ion cells (which come in a variety of chemistries, brands, and models), typically 16 (around 48-67V empty or full) or 20 (60-84V) cells in series to achieve the high voltage required to drive the motor, and one or more of these packs to gain high capacity.
+A battery is a component of a unicycle that stores energy to Power the motor and the electronics.
+Most wheels use a battery pack made of lithium-ion cells (which come in a variety of chemistries, brands, and models), typically 16 (around 48-67V empty or full) or 20 (60-84V) cells in series to achieve the high voltage required to drive the motor.
+One or more of these packs gain high capacity.

 The BMS (Battery Management System)